What is HeyIris AI? A Complete Company Overview

 Most AI tools tell you they don't hallucinate.
 Iris shows you exactly where every answer came from.
 That's not a small distinction.
-When your team is handing a proposal to a prospect or a security questionnaire to an enterprise procurement team, "trust us" is not a compliance posture.
+When your team is handing a proposal to a prospect or a security questionnaire to an enterprise client, "trust us" is not a compliance strategy.
+Many AI platforms can still pull incorrect information, forcing your team into a slow, manual review process.
+This is where our approach is different.
+This HeyIris.ai company overview explains how our platform is built on a foundation of transparency and accuracy, giving your team the confidence to move faster without sacrificing quality.

 This post explains how Iris handles answer sourcing, what happens when no source exists, and why passage-level traceability is the only version of AI trust that actually holds up under scrutiny.